 Michigan workers’ comp lawyer explains the dispute process and how to protect legal rights.

 A workplace accident can turn a person’s life upside down.
-This is especially true if they unable to perform the essential functions of their job or require significant medical treatment.
+This is especially true if they are unable to perform the essential functions of their job or require significant medical treatment.
 Supporting a family while on disability is a challenge but if workers’ comp benefits get cut-off, it becomes a financial disaster.
-Here is what happens if workers’ comp doesn’t pay and what to know to protect legal rights.
+Here is what happens if Michigan workers’ comp doesn’t pay and what to know to protect legal rights.

 Workers’ comp is supposed to be a safety net for people who get hurt on-the-job and it pays regardless of fault.
 All medical treatment should be covered without any copayments or deductibles being owed.
 It pays 80% of lost wages based upon a person’s after-tax average weekly wage.

 Unfortunately, insurance companies find all kinds of reasons to dispute workers’ comp claims.
 It can be based upon late reporting, pre-existing medical conditions, or misconduct.
 Many employees find their claims disputed after attending the so-called “independent” medical examination.
 Some of our clients never get a reason and are told that a claim is simply “pending investigation.”
 If Michigan workers’ comp doesn’t happen pay benefits to injured employees those employees can expect to lose access to medical treatment and lost wages.